rehierl/html-outliner-spec/issue-associations-notes.md

 the first outer sectioning element.

-NOTE - In this particular case, the `Node.parentSection` property is also used as a means to save and restore a reference to the `current section` before overwriting this variable with a reference to the first inner section (compare with [step 4.7.2](./outliner-steps.md/#4-7-2)).
-The side effect of this method is that it turns **write-access** to the nodes in the DOM subtree into a mandatory requirement for the outline algorithm.
-It is possible to completely avoid any write-access by including the `current section` when saving the algorithm's current context (stack operations).
+NOTE - In this particular case, the `Node.parentSection` property is also used as a means to save and restore a reference to `currentSection` before overwriting this variable with a reference to the first inner section (compare with [step 4.7.2](./outliner-steps.md/#4-7-2)).
+The side effect of this method is that it turns **write-access** to the nodes in the DOM subtree into a mandatory requirement for the outline algorithm. **read-only-access** is possible by including the `currentSection` variable when saving the algorithm's current context (i.e. stack operations).

 <!-- ======================================================================= -->
 <h3 id="type-3">Type 3 - When entering a heading content element</h3>